Glebe Primary School

-At Glebe Primary School, teachers promote writing and look for ways to inspire and motivate pupils so that they see themselves as ‘writers’.
-Teachers use a wide range of high quality texts and a range of stimuli to inspire and motivate the children as writers.
+At Glebe Primary School, teachers promote writing and look for ways to inspire and motivate pupils so that they see themselves as writers, using a wide range of high quality texts and a range of stimuli.
 The children are involved in discussions regarding the purpose of their writing and are made aware of their intended audience.
 Shared and modelled writing is an essential part of the writing process and teachers model their use of language, grammar and punctuation so the children see this as a key part of being a writer.
 Across the school children develop their stamina for writing across all types of genre.
 In year 6 a range of text types are revisited throughout the year and there is a large focus on the effect of language and grammatical structures on the reader.
 Children are given opportunities regularly to write independently and cross-curricular writing is encouraged.

-Spelling is planned for and taught within English and Skills lessons in accordance with the National Curriculum spelling lists and the Jonathan Bond Objectives.
-Spelling lists are sent home to parents and suggested activities are provided to encourage the practising of these spellings at home.
+Spelling is planned for and taught within English and Skills lessons in accordance with the National Curriculum spelling lists.
+Children are given the opportunity to rehearse and apply spelling patterns and rules using a range of strategies.

-At Glebe Primary School we teach phonics using the Read, Write, Inc. Scheme starting from Nursery into Foundation and then KS1.
-Children receive daily phonic sessions in the Nursery, Foundation, KS1 and early KS2.
-In Nursery and Foundation phonic sessions are delivered as whole class activities.
-In Yr1 they work in small differentiated groups on a daily basis led by a teacher or Learning Support assistant.
+At Glebe Primary School we teach phonics using the Read, Write, Inc. Scheme starting from Nursery into EYFS and then KS1.
+Children receive daily phonic sessions in the Nursery, EYFS and KS1.
+In Nursery, EYFS and KS1 classes, phonic sessions are delivered as whole class activities.

 In early KS2 classes, selected children work in small groups to revisit and rehearse phonic knowledge.
 These groups are assessed on a half-termly basis and are altered accordingly to reflect the children’s progress and needs.
 Children have the opportunity to apply their phonic skills across the curriculum.

-Skills sessions are planned for on a weekly basis for each class in KS1 and KS2 and learning objectives are taken from the Jonathan Bond English Planning Objectives.
-It is expected that one group per day has a Guided Reading activity led by the teacher and the remainder of the class work on a reading, writing or GPS skill.
-Skills sessions are intended for the delivery of new concepts or the reinforcement of objectives across the English Curriculum.
+Skills sessions are planned for on a weekly basis for each class in KS1 and KS2 and are intended for the delivery of new concepts or the reinforcement of objectives across the English Curriculum.
+In KS1, it is expected that one group per day has a guided reading activity led by the teacher and the remainder of the class work on a reading, writing or GPS skill.
+In KS2, skills and guided reading activities are delivered through whole class and group activities.

 English Curriculum Planning

 We use the National Curriculum for English alongside the Jonathan Bond English Planning Kit objectives as the basis for our English lessons.
 The long term plan maps the coverage for the year and the short term plan focuses on the current week.
 Each class teacher creates a plan for the week with specific learning objectives and expected outcomes for each lesson.
-This plan shows whole class teaching, work for different groups, deployment of adults, provision for both SEN and AMA pupils and is annotated to show changes or adaptations to lessons as required.
+This plan shows whole class teaching, expectations for different groups, deployment of adults and provision for SEND pupils.

 Within the EYFS framework English forms the following elements: